indrapalijama/indrapalijama.github.io/projects/project-2.md

   <img class="ui image" src="../images/alkitab2.png">
 </div>

-I created this backend or application simply to get bible passage and to get daily reflection or devotion.
+Backend application to fetch Bible passages and daily devotional content.

+This application was created to fetch Bible passages and daily devotional content.

-I made this in spite of learning how to scrapping web data using cheerio.
+It was made while learning web scraping using Cheerio.

-For the code itself, you can check it at my [repo](https://github.com/indrapalijama/alkitab-api-v2)
+The code for this project is available in my  [repo](https://github.com/indrapalijama/alkitab-api-v2).

-If you want to discuss on this project, or have something to talk about.
-Feel free to [contact me](indrapalijama.github.io) or simply just run `npx indrapalijama` from your terminal!
+If you would like to discuss this project or have any questions, feel free to contact [contact me](indrapalijama.github.io) or simply just run `npx indrapalijama` from your terminal!